 A clematis raised in Sweden by Tage Lundell has been a breakthrough colour: this obliging clematis puts out single bells of rose-purple flowers in April.
 The long sepals have a twisting tendency that charms the eye.
 This also repeat flowers during the year and is often out again in August.

 A newer variety with a multi-skirted dusky pink flower.
 A favourite of mine.

 The Montana clematis

-Named forms of Clematis montana will also be on offer.
+Named forms of Clematis Montana will also be on offer.
 However, this type of slightly tender clematis needs a warm position to thrive so they are mostly planted on warm walls, or on sheds, or up trees.
 Once happy, they can cover lots of space.
 Many are scented when grown in warm, sheltered positions.
-The vanilla-scented pale-pink ‘Elizabeth’ is one of the best.
 Tidy after flowering and, if you do plant now, water them all three types in well.